 The upper part houses the three electronic boards, the battery and the kick capacitor using glass fiber plates.
 The cover is a front cutted cylinder with protected wheels and oppenings for the kicking and dribble devices, resulting in a robot with 150 mm height and 179 mm diameter.
-All mechanical structure is made of aluminum and composite materials and was machined by the group members, offering a robust, yet light, robot.
+All mechanical structure is made of aluminum and composite materials and was machined by the group members, offering a robust, yet light, robot that is shown in figure 1.